 This 5-ingredient healthy strawberry banana yogurt smoothie is made with nutritious ingredients, contains no refined sugar and is sure to be a hit with both kids and adults!

-How to Make a Strawberry Banana Smoothie
+How to Make a Smoothie with Yogurt

-- Toss all of the ingredients into a high power blender and press start.
+- Step 1 – Toss all of the ingredients into a high power blender and press start.

-2. Blend until smooth and chunks are no longer present.
+- Step 2 – Blend until smooth and chunks are no longer present.

-3. Taste.
+- Step 3 – Taste.
 If you find it’s not sweet enough, you can add a bit of honey or maple syrup, although I found it was definitely sweet enough without it!
 The key is using an overripe banana to get that optimal sweetness.

 It’s that simple!

-Should I use fresh or frozen fruit?
+Should I use fresh or frozen fruit in a yogurt smoothie?

 I generally don’t add ice since it can make it more like a slushy and has a tendency to water down the mixture.
 But once again, smoothies are pretty flexible so feel free to add some ice if that’s what floats your boat.

-Can this smoothie be made in advance?
+Can this strawberry banana smoothie with yogurt be made in advance?

 It can be, however, I generally find that it tastes best when you drink it fresh.
 It tends to thin out a bit if left in the fridge for a few hours since the fruit thaws out and doesn’t have that same refreshing taste and consistency.